-The magic of Muhammadu Buhari’s administration has come from his citizens, but arguably nothing of significance he has done as leader of the nation.
-Blamocracy (blaming past administrations for the impossibility of addressing present troubles) and claimocracy (claiming credit for the achievements of former governments) are now graded as significant achievements in themselves.
-Many citizens claim that while the federal government is clean, competent and thriving, the states and local governments make up the rotten parts of Nigerian when it comes to governance.
-Leadership has become habitually excused of responsibility by so-called voters.
-We are challenged to examine this popularly held fallacy.
+The magic of Muhammadu Buhari’s administration has come from his citizens, but nothing of significance he has done as leader of the nation.
+Blamocracy (blaming past administrations for the impossibility of addressing present troubles) and claimocracy (claiming credit for the achievements of former governments) now have the regard of significant achievements in themselves.
+Many citizens claim that while the federal government is clean, competent and thriving, the states and local governments make up the rotten parts of Nigerian for governance.
+Leadership has become excused of responsibility by so-called voters.
+We take on the challenge to examine this sticky fallacy.

 What is Col Sambo Dasuki doing locked up in detention indefinitely without trial at the behest of President Muhammadu Buhari?
 What happened to court trials in Nigeria which are sending other politicians guilty of corruption to jail?
 Supporters of President Buhari [regardless of party affiliation] would naively (the vast majority) or insincerely (very few) have people believe that Col Dasuki’s detention is evidence of a strong anti-corruption ethos under the present government.
 The truth is that it is one of the most histrionic acts of corruption of the Buhari Presidency courtesy nepotism.
 Dasuki is in detention for his very own safety at the fawning kindness of the President.
 If anyone can accurately evaluate the most likely politician that would be assassinated in Nigeria on any given day of the year, it will be Dasuki by a very wide margin and it is unlikely he would survive unprotected.
 But why?
 An informant in military intelligence tells us.
 Continue reading